-By providing guidance on the types of information and supporting documents that could be considered when investigating possible misconduct and reporting to ASIC, we are not asking external administrators to form or request a legal opinion as to whether an offence or other misconduct has occurred.
-The guidance in Schedule D is simply to alert external administrators to the evidence that may be useful in supporting formal action in respect of a possible offence reported by an external administrator.
-If the external administrator does not possess or is unaware of any available evidence to support an allegation, the external administrator should consider whether it does, in fact, appear to them that an offence or other misconduct may have been committed and whether the allegation should, in fact, be made.
+By providing guidance on the types of information and supporting documents that could be considered when investigating possible misconduct and reporting to ASIC, ASIC is not asking the liquidator to form or obtain a legal opinion as to whether an offence or other misconduct has occurred.
+The guidance in this annexure is simply to alert the liquidator to the evidence that may be useful in supporting formal action over a possible offence that the liquidator reports.
+If the liquidator does not possess or is unaware of any available evidence to support an allegation, the liquidator should consider whether it does, in fact, appear that an offence or other misconduct may have been committed and whether the allegation should, in fact, be made.

-Schedule D is provided solely for the purpose of providing information to assist external administrators and their staff and is not intended to serve as a definitive list of:
+This annexure is provided solely for the purpose of providing information to assist the liquidator and his or her staff and is not intended to serve as a definitive list of:

-- (a) the facts that may amount to an offence or other misconduct; - (b) the sources of material that may support allegations of possible offences or misconduct; or - (c) the searches, inquiries or sources of information that ASIC may rely on in the conduct of an investigation.
+- (a) the facts that may amount to an offence or other misconduct; - (b) the sources of material that may support allegations of offences or misconduct; or - (c) the searches, inquiries or sources of information that ASIC may rely on in the conduct of an investigation.

-External administrators are encouraged to make their own inquiries into any possible misconduct from the material available to them.
+Liquidators are encouraged to make their own inquiries into any possible misconduct from the material available to them.

-The most credible and useful sources of evidence will generally be the books and records that a company is required to keep under the Act.
-A list of the books and records that a company is required to keep under the Act can be obtained from our website at www.asic.gov.au/companyrecords.
+The most credible and useful sources of evidence will generally be the books and records that a company is required to keep under the Corporations Act.
+A list of the books and records that a company is required to keep see Information Sheet 76 What books and records should my company keep?
+(INFO 76).
 These documents may provide a contemporaneous record or account of the relevant act or matter.
+In relation to each possible offence or contravention, liquidators should identify persons who will be able to give evidence of relevant events or documents that they sent or received.
+If no witnesses are identified then this may result in ASIC taking no further action.